 Extended itineraries

 With so many adventurous activities on offer, the Yucatan Peninsula is the perfect place for an extended holiday combining several different activities.
-And, whether you’re traveling alone, as a couple, or with your family or dive group, it’s easy to tailor your trip to keep everybody entertained.
+And, whether you’re travelling alone, as a couple, or with your family or dive group, it’s easy to tailor your trip to keep everybody entertained.

 “Ven a la Luz” sculpture by Daniel Popper in Tulum